boseji/BookOfGists/ubuntu-ssh-secure-201711.md

 This would add the currently generated keys to the Authorized Keys register for connection.

-In case you have used a diffrent folder or filename for the key then you need to provide the **public key version of that name**.
+In case you have used a different folder or filename for the key then you need to provide the **public key version of that name**.

 For Example if we have created `/home/user/priv.key` then the public key would be available at `/home/user/priv.key.pub`

 It is important that the particular user or the global list of the Authorized keys needs to be updated.
 This would allow only a specific private key to be used.
-In case the system has multiple ussers then perform the command as:
+In case the system has multiple users then perform the command as:

 ```shell
 cat $HOME/.ssh/id_rsa.pub >> /etc/ssh/global_authorized_keys